nscape/nalog/README.md

     {
       console: false, // prints logs to the console
-      colName: 'logs' // name of the collections logs are stored in }
+      colName: 'logs' // name of the collection logs are stored in }

 Viewing logs